 Issuing Process for Sukuk Certificates

-- The special purpose vehicle (SPV) issues sukuk certificates that are sold to the investors.
+This special purpose vehicle (SPV) issues Sukuk certificates that are sold to the investors.

-- The originator purchases the requires asset using the proceeds from the sale of the certificates to the investors.
+Then the originator purchases the required asset, using the proceeds from the sale of the certificates to the investors.

-- The SPV sets up the lease of the asset to the originator.
-The originator makes the lease payments to the SPV, which later distribute the payments among the holders as lease income.
+The SPV sets up the lease of the asset to the originator.
+Then the originator makes lease payments to the SPV, which later distributes the payments among the holders as lease income.

-- On the termination date of the lease, the originator purchases the asset back from the SPV at its nominal value.
-The SPV distributes the proceeds to the holders.
+On the termination date of the lease, the originator purchases the asset back from the SPV at its nominal value.
+The SPV distributes the proceeds to the certificate holders.

 Thank you for reading CFI’s guide on Sukuk.
 To keep learning and developing your knowledge of financial analysis, we highly recommend the additional resources below: